MicrosoftDocs/azure-docs/articles/azure-monitor/app/status-monitor-v2-troubleshoot.md

 #### Collecting logs

-- In a cmd window with admin privileges, execute `iisreset /stop` To turn off IIS and all web apps.
+- In a cmd console with admin privileges, execute `iisreset /stop` To turn off IIS and all web apps.
 - In PerfView, click "Start Collection"
-- In a cmd window with admin privileges, execute `iisreset /start` To start IIS.
+- In a cmd console with admin privileges, execute `iisreset /start` To start IIS.
 - Try to browse to your app.
 - After your app finishes loading, return to PerfView and click "Stop Collection"